whitequill/helloworld-DLL-ADS-/README.md

     }
 Invoke-Expression -Command ".\helloworld-app.exe"
 ```
-into the, probably empty helloworld.ps1 file that should have been populated with `helloworld-DLL.cpp`.
+into the, probably empty, helloworld.ps1 file that should have been populated with `helloworld-DLL.cpp`.